alan-turing-institute/rds-course/coursebook/modules/m2/2-01-03-PandasIntro.md

 Again, we're just covering some basics here.
 For a complete guide to indexing in Pandas see [here](https://pandas.pydata.org/pandas-docs/stable/user_guide/indexing.html).

 Pandas allows us to use the same basic `[]` indexing and `.` attribute operators that we're used to with Python and NumPy.
-However, Pandas also provides the (often preferred) `.loc` labelled indexing method and the `iloc` position indexing methods.
+However, Pandas also provides the (often preferred) `.loc` labelled indexing method and the `.iloc` position indexing methods.

 ### `[]` Indexing